 A. We're all very proud of the growth and success FIRST has experienced over the past 20 years.
 We started with a couple dozen teams in a high school gym in New Hampshire; this year, the FIRST Robotics Championship will be held at the Edward Jones Dome in St. Louis, MO [April 25-28], and nearly 300,000 kids worldwide will participate in our four programs.
-We will continue to expand until every student has the chance to participate and experience the lies with FIRST.
-Why do you believe this organization is so important to America's youth and our country?
+We will continue to expand until every student has the chance to participate and experience the excitement of innovation and discovery.